HarisLat/BananaNavigation/README.md

 ### Getting Started

+1. First set up a Python3 Anaconda Environment
+2. Clone the repo with `git clone git@github.com:HarisLat/BananaNavigation.git`
+3. To run the code locally you will need to install all the necessary packages.
+The dependencies are listed in the `requirements.txt` file and you can install them by running `pip install -r requirements.txt`
-1. Download the environment from one of the links below.
+4. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

    - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
    - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)